 Once approved, the Medicaid recipient keeps 100% of their income.

 If in an ALF: Medicaid contributes approximately $1,400 - $1,800 per month (could be slightly more or less, depending on amount of care needed, the Medicaid plan chosen, and the part of the State) toward their ALF bill.

-If at home: Medicaid will pay for approximately 20-25 hours of home health care (directly to a Medicaid-approved agency) depending on amount of care that is needed.
+If at home: Medicaid will pay for approximately 15-40 hours of home health care (directly to a Medicaid-approved agency) depending on amount of care that is needed.
 More home health care hours may be approved after an appeal.

 Cash and Health Insurance Benefits with Medicaid Long-Term Care Programs